"A picture says more than a thousand words" is a common expression, and for text books, it is

 Contact us here!

-We would like to thank Gunnar Sparr for writing the book that we used when learning linear algebra,
+We would like to thank Gunnar Sparr for writing the book that we used when learning algebra,

 and for some useful insights in the beginning of this project.